johannakirchner/saving-tweets/README.md

 # saving-tweets
-Save tweets of a givem keyword in a SQLite database.
+Save tweets of a given keyword in a SQLite database.